 Tiimo is an app designed to improve independence and provide structure to routines.
-A visual support that is particulalry helpful to those with autism and / or ADHD.
-We have been using Tiimo for around 3 months now and are finding it really helpful.
+A visual support that is particularly helpful to those with autism and / or ADHD.
+We have been using Tiimo for a while now and are finding it really helpful.

 I am collaborating with Tiimo as a Tiimo Ambassador.
 Tiimo have gifted me 1 year’s free access to the app and I have agreed to share my experience.
-In addition I may recieve compensation for my time and a small commission for sign ups using my code (below).
+In addition I may recieve compensation for my time.
 However all words and opinions are my own.
 I am choosing to work with Tiimo as I am a big fan of visual supports.

 My two boys have just turned 4 & 6 and are both autistic.
 They each have communication difficulties and visual aids are really important.
 Whilst they are not ready to use Tiimo independently, I can see how using it with a smartwatch in future would be a massive benefit.
 In the meantime we are mainly using it on my smartphone and occasionally a tablet.

 One of the biggest impacts of using Tiimo has been a reduction in stress for both me and my kids.
 I have been able to use the app to show my kids rather than tell them what is happening next.
 The fact that it is not me saying what needs to be done or when time is up has been a huge help.
 My eldest is non-verbal and still struggles with verbal instructions.
 I often have to clearly repeat what I am saying which is frustrating and upsetting for both of us.
 I only need to show him the visual prompts on Tiimo and he knows what is happening straight away.
 Tiimo also shows how long is left of an activity and does a countdown as an activity starts.

 We have been using Tiimo for bedtime and morning routines.
 I can just have the app open on my phone or tablet and it prompts us through the routine.
 It allows my kids independence to know what activity they are doing, how much time is left and then what is next.